1987–88 Divizia B

 The 1987–88 Divizia B was the 48th season of the second tier of the Romanian football league system.

 The format has been maintained to three series, each of them having 18 teams.
-At the end of the season the winners of the series promoted to Divizia A and the last four places from each series relegated to Divizia C.
+At the end of the season, the winners of the series are promoted to Divizia A and the last four places from each series are relegated to Divizia C.